CakeSlayers/CakeSlayers.github.io/_posts/2022-03-19-Defeating-Epsilon-Loader-V0.34-Vol-2.md

 ![thunk_func](thunk_func.png)

-The IDA has already marked this function as thunk function because it only has one instruction.
+The IDA has already marked this function as thunk function because it only has a single `jmp` instruction.

 ### 3 suspicious string arguments